Will your retirement plan stand up to long-term care needs?

 obsessed read a lot about this.

-Remember that people still develop Alzheimer’s even without the APOE4 gene, and it’s just one of several different types of dementia.
+Remember that people still develop Alzheimer’s even without a clear genetic vulnerability or family history, and it’s just one of several different types of dementia.
 A few dementia symptoms respond to treatment, especially if the cause is related to blood pressure or medication side effects.

 23andMe describes the situation in a number of different ways.